Densities for Elliptic Curves over Global Function Fields: Introduction

 \textbf{Organization.} The paper is organized as follows.
 In \Cref{sec:ec}, we introduce elliptic curves and Tate's algorithm.
 Next, in \Cref{sec:global}, for a nonempty finite subset $S$ of $M_K$ and a positive integer $N$, we discuss how to obtain global densities for $\mathcal{O}_{K,S}^N$.
-Afterwards, in \Cref{sec:locala}, \Cref{sec:localb}, and \Cref{sec:localc}, we compute the local densities if the characteristic $p$ of $K$ is at least $5$, equal to $2$, and equal to $3$, respectively.
-Finally, in \Cref{sec:results}, we prove additional results about local and global densities.
+Afterwards, in Sections \ref{sec:locala}, \ref{sec:localb}, and \ref{sec:localc}, we compute the local densities if the characteristic $p$ of $K$ is at least $5$, equal to $2$, and equal to $3$, respectively.
+In \Cref{sec:results}, we prove additional results about local and global densities, some of which we have mentioned earlier in this section.
+In \Cref{sec:construction}, we construct a global function field with zeta function arbitrarily close to one.